Edit Distance for Pushdown Automata: Introduction

-{\em Our contributions.} Our main contributions are as follows. \begin{compactenum} \item We show that the $\TED$ problem is $\EXPTIME$-complete, when the source language is given by a DPDA or a PDA, and the target language is given by a DFA or NFA.
+{\em Our contributions.} Our main contributions are as follows. \begin{enumerate} \item We show that the $\TED$ problem is $\EXPTIME$-complete, when the source language is given by a DPDA or a PDA, and the target language is given by a DFA or NFA.
 We present a hardness result which shows that the $\TED$ problem is $\EXPTIME$-hard for source languages given as DPDA and target languages given as DFA.
 We present a matching upper bound by showing that for source languages given as PDA and target languages given as NFA the problem can be solved in $\EXPTIME$.
 As a consequence of our lower bound we obtain that the language inclusion problem for source languages given by DPDA (or PDA) and target languages given by NFA is $\EXPTIME$-complete.
+In contrast, if the target language is given by a DPDA, then the $\TED$ problem is undecidable even for source languages given as DFA.
 Thus we present a complete picture of the complexity of the $\TED$ problem, and in addition we close a complexity gap in the classical language inclusion problem.
-In contrast, if the target language is given by a DPDA, then the $\TED$ problem is undecidable even for source languages given as DFA.
-Note that the interesting verification question is when the implementation (source language) is a DPDA (or PDA) and the specification (target language) is given as DFA (or NFA), for which we present decidability results with optimal complexity.
+Note that the interesting verification question is when the implementation (source language) is a DPDA (or PDA) and the specification (target language) is given as a DFA (or NFA), for which we present decidability results with optimal complexity.

-\item We also consider the \emph{finite edit distance} ($\FED$) problem, which asks whether there exists $k\geq0$ such that the answer to the $\TED$ problem with threshold $k$ is YES.
+\item We also study the $\FED$ problem.
 For finite automata, it was shown in~\cite{riveros,boundedRiveros} that if the answer to the $\FED$ problem is YES, then a polynomial bound on $k$ exists.
 In contrast, the edit distance can be exponential between DPDA and DFA.
 We present a matching exponential upper bound on $k$ for the $\FED$ problem from PDA to NFA.
-Finally, we show that the $\FED$ problem is $\EXPTIME$-complete when the source language is given as a DPDA or PDA, and the target language as an NFA. \end{compactenum} Our results are summarized in Tables~\ref{tab:complexityOfINC}, \ref{tab:complexityOfFED}~and~\ref{tab:complexityOfTED}.
+We show that when source languages are given as DPDA or PDA, the $\FED$ problem is: (i)~$\coNP$-complete, if the target languages are given as DFA, and (ii)~$\EXPTIME$-complete, if the target languages are given as NFA. \end{enumerate} The lower bound in (i) holds even for source languages given as DFA~\cite{boundedRiveros}.
+Our results are summarized in Tables~\ref{tab:complexityOfINC}, \ref{tab:complexityOfFED}~and~\ref{tab:complexityOfTED}.